matthewchicky/Rainbow-Poem/poem-markdown.md

 <hr>
 *<p align="center">
 Today is Earth Day.
-Which is not Mars,
-I love Earth Day.
+Not Mars Day.
 Purple rain
+is present on the mountaintops
-Is not pink
+It's not pink
-Is not orange either
+It's not orange either
 Blue is cold
-Green
+Green means money
-Indigo
+Indigo is underappreciated
 Recycle!
-Unicorn
-Yellow
+Yellow is a smelly color
 Red is hot
 These are the colors of the rainbow.
 And the unicorn.
-Pony
 </p>*
 <hr>